waikato-datamining/image-dataset-converter/plugins/list-files.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) -p DIR, --path DIR    The directory to list the files in; Supported
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -i DIR, --input_dir DIR
+                        The directory to list the files in; Supported
                         placeholders: {HOME}, {CWD}, {TMP}, {INPUT_PATH},
                         {INPUT_NAMEEXT}, {INPUT_NAMENOEXT}, {INPUT_EXT},
                         {INPUT_PARENT_PATH}, {INPUT_PARENT_NAME} (default: